YijieJIN/MA3518/README.md

-# Hello-World
+# MA3518
-This is a test repository.
-Hi, I am new in GitHub.
-I want to use GitHub to learn how to do a project!
+This repository is used to share SAS code in MA3518 course.